iacopocarlini/Credit-Card-Reader-Android-App/README.md

 # Credit-Card-Reader-Android-App
-Android app allowing to take a picture of a credit card and getting data from it
+Android app allowing to take a picture of a credit card and getting data from it.

+# External libraries
+OpenCV for Android
+Tesseract for Optical Character Recognition